-Included in this Kawasaki Disease resource pack are the following:
+Included in this Kawasaki Disease resource booklet are the following:

-- KD-CAAP clinical trial a brief introduction to the KD-CAAP clinical trial with access to further information and useful patient resources. - Spotting Zebras Overcoming the challenges of Kawasaki Disease diagnosis - A clinician information guide produced based on a RCPCH training webinar, given by Professor Robert Tulloh and Professor Paul Brogan. - NICE guidance for fever in under 5s The November 2019 guidance is based on the evidence reviewed by, and experience of, the appointed NICE committee.
-The updated guidance urges doctors to be aware of the possibility of Kawasaki Disease in children with fever that has lasted 5 days or longer. - Clinician Q&A Following many of the discussions we have had with clinicians during events, conferences and webinars, we have put together some frequently asked questions which we hope you find helpful. - Myths and Facts sheet This "Myths and Facts" summary has been prepared for clinicians with input from Professor Robert Tulloh, internationally recognised expert in Kawasaki Disease. - Lifetime cardiovascular management of patients with previous Kawasaki Disease - This provides guidance on the long-term management of patients who have vascular complications of Kawasaki Disease and guidance on the emergency management of acute coronary complications. - Clinician & general awareness posters There are two different posters included in this pack one designed as a clinic resource and a Kawasaki Disease awareness poster, intended as a waiting room resource for patients.
+Online Kawasaki Disease resources 2

+Links to useful online Kawasaki Disease resources including our Kawasaki Disease e-learning course available through the RCGP website

+NICE guidance for fever in under 5s 3

+The November 2019 guidance is based on the evidence reviewed by, and experience of, the appointed NICE committee.

+Clinician Q&A 5

+Thinking about the challenges facing GPs when making a diagnosis of Kawasaki Disease, we've selected some questions answered by our clinical experts, to help make that all-important diagnosis, fast.

+Myths and Facts 9

+This "Myths and Facts" summary has been prepared for clinicians with input from Professor Robert Tulloh, internationally recognised expert in Kawasaki Disease.

+Lifetime cardiovascular management of patients with previous Kawasaki Disease 13

+This provides guidance on the long-term management of patients who have vascular complications of Kawasaki Disease and guidance on the emergency management of acute coronary complications including the role for GPs.

+Clinician & general awareness posters 25

+There are two different posters included in this booklet - please contact us if you would us to post you copies for your use, free of charge - info@societi.co.uk.

-Kawasaki Disease resource links
+Online Kawasaki Disease resources